-The VHEC Library offers educators a rich resource for teaching the Holocaust and supporting students.
-Innovative tools have been incorporated into the Collections website to allow students to independently investigate the collection and deeper their understanding of historical events.
-The VHEC Library collection includes education resources, reference material, memoirs, fiction and non-fiction, materials for children and young adults, and a small multilingual book section.
+The VHEC library offers educators a rich resource for teaching the Holocaust and supporting students.
+Innovative tools have been incorporated into the collections website to allow students to independently investigate the collection and deeper their understanding of historical events.
+The library collection includes education resources, reference material, memoirs, fiction and non-fiction, materials for children and young adults, and a small multilingual book section.

 RESOURCES AND TOOLS FOR ENGAGING WITH LIBRARY MATERIALS IN THE CLASSROOM

 Worksheets for Students

 The VHEC has developed a worksheet designed to support students' independent inquiry into primary source texts in its library.
 These guiding questions will assist students to place autobiographical texts, or excerpts, into their historical context and make inferences to deepen their understanding.
 The library collection includes classroom book sets

 , available free of charge for four-week loan periods, for autobiographical texts including The Diary of Anne Frank

 Click to print worksheet or download a PDF:

 Worksheets for analysing artefacts, documents and photographs are under Educators